 All members of faculty participate in the creation of the problems assigned to designated student groups, in the supervision of students engaged in the process of research and preparation of argument, and in the evaluation of and response to student performances.
 The program is designed to provide a constructive learning experience in legal advocacy for all first year students.

 Upper year students are invited to participate in national and international moot competitions as part of the curriculum in the College of Law.
 The program is designed to give students experience both in the preparation of a case for argument and in the presentation of that argument in a simulated court setting.
-Currently, the college has eight moot teams.
-There is more information about each at the links in the upper right-hand column and below:

 - Aboriginal Rights Kawaskimhon Moot